Sources

 Columbia is lost

-April: In the wake of the Columbia tragedy, Russia takes over the responsibility of rotating crews onboard the ISS, using Soyuz TMA spacecraft.
+April: In the wake of the Columbia tragedy, Russia takes over the responsibility of rotating crews onboard the ISS, using the Soyuz TMA spacecraft.

 May 8: Japan's M-5 rocket launches MUSES-C (Hayabusa) spacecraft to return samples from asteroid 25143 Itokawa.

-June-July: NASA launched two rovers to Mars.
+June-July: NASA launches two rovers to Mars.

 Oct.
 15: China becomes the third nation to conduct manned space flight, launching the Shenzhou-5 spacecraft, with a 38-year-old Lt.
 Colonel Yang Liwei onboard.